Distance to a Road: 7.6 miles

 Something We Learned: Islands in the Chesapeake Bay are susceptible to rising sea levels and erosion to the point that they are becoming uninhabitable and disappearing altogether.

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 1-day boating expedition to document the Maryland Remote Spot.
 This is our 7th state Remote Spot documented as part of Project Remote.

 Click on the ‘Play’ button below to view our panoramic video of the Remote Spot